The Power of God’s Word’s to His People

 When faced with adversity, what or who do you turn too?

 One verse in particular that has always stood out to me is Psalm 119:103.
-In this verse David writes that God’s words are sweeter than honey.
+In this verse the author writes that God’s words are sweeter than honey.
 With honey readily available today at the local super market most of us probably wouldn’t consider honey a luxury.
 But according to biblestudytools.com honey was thought to be considered rare at the time.
-This helps put it into perspective for us why David chose to write that God’s word was tastier than honey doesn’t it?
+This helps put it into perspective for us why he chose to write that God’s word was tastier than honey doesn’t it?
 He considered it more valuable than this highly sought after treat.
-It’s clear David treasured God’s word.
+It’s clear God’s words were treasured.

-David’s declaration in this Psalm encourages us to seek God no matter what we are facing.
+The declaration in this Psalm encourages us to seek God no matter what we are facing.
 They remind us that the answers we need are found in the pages of God’s word.
 And those words contain the truth and wisdom we need to help get us through the tough times.
-David faithfully relied on the power in God’s word.
+The author of this Psalm faithfully relied on the power in God’s word.
 Every time a new challenge presented itself he continued to turn to God.
-And like David, we too can stand on the promises and commands found in God’s word.
+We too can stand on the promises and commands found in God’s word.

 “Lord I praise you for every promise and command in your word.
-Thank you for the truth and wisdom that can be found in David’s words.
+Thank you for the truth and wisdom that is be found in Psalmist words.
 Help me to follow his example and turn to you when I’m tempted with sin or faced with adversity.
 In Jesus’ name Amen!“

 Read Psalm 119 (It’s long but well worth the read.)
 Is there another verse in Psalm 119 that stands out to you?
 Share it with us in the comments section below.